GeorgeM101/Gallery-App/readme.md

 ## FINEART GALLERY

 Developer: George Mboya

-Project Description
+### Project Description

-A web application where users can add blogs,comment and delete posts.
+A website where users can be able to view showcased images based on location and category.

-User Stories
-A user should be able to:

-Create an account
-Comment on a post
-Add a post
+### Technology used

+- Python 3.8
+- Django
+- Postgresql

-Setup Instructions
+### Setup Instructions

 Python 3
-Running the Application
-To run the application, in your terminal:

-python3.8
 License
 George Mboya